 The battle of the hatchbacks is a vicious, and tightly contested affair, with some of the most sought after cars campaigning for legitimacy and usefulness in an utterly saturated market.
 That’s partially why new cars like the Skoda Scala have the chance to make a big impact – meaning they’re not a reiteration of a car made 10 years ago.
 Ok, but what about Golf?
 Isn’t it the long time celebrity of hatchbacks?
 For an undecided punter, what are the big differences here?
 And which one presents a better case for you, the potential buyer?
 Here’s the Skoda Scala vs Volkswagen Golf rundown.

-Overall design: who does it better?
+Overall design: who does it better in Skoda Scala vs Golf?

 Golf fanatics would say why change it when it works?
 Everyone likes familiarity right?
 They’ve got a point.
 But it’s also not entirely true.
 People like the new and different.
 And the Skoda Scala is exactly that.
 Unveiled in 2018, this hatch bridges the gap between Skoda’s Fabia and the Octavia.
 Its design is refreshing and clearly something different (not a Golf).
 Sharp cut headlights, and an impressive rear tinted window setup that merges well with the overall roof design makes for a smart and polished car.
 But what’s probably irking the designers over at VW Golf most is that the Scala has a unique universality – a selling point that the Golf has cultivated over decades.
 The Scala delivers on this with an effortlessness that can only be envied by the automotive community.